kalabro/kalabro.tech/content/blog/communication-budget/index.md

 Firstly, I gave up some of my management responsibilities and made it a habit to come to the office twice a week.
 Surprisingly, in-person meetings drain me much less compared to Zoom calls.
 Additionally, I began working with a mentor to enhance the efficiency of my communication.

 By making these changes, I am now able to engage more with the global IT community and naturally expand my professional network.
 I have found several activities that work well for me, such as meetups, mentorship, and blogging.

 I'd love to know what works for you, especially if you consider yourself a less outgoing person.
+Please, share your experience in comments on [DEV.to](https://dev.to/kalabro/budgeting-my-communication-capacity-pb5) or contact me directly.
+Let's connect! 😄